Essential Art Marketing Tools

 Ideally, you already have some kind of e-commerce solution that allows your collectors to buy directly from you.
 At the least, that is offering PayPal links on your site for immediate purchase from you.
 Much better is a full e-commerce enabled shopping cart on your site that allows buyers to put multiple items in the cart and process all with shipping, taxes included for one total price.

 WordPress users have numerous shopping cart plugins to get this done.
-There are open source options such as Zen Cart, OS Commerce and others.
+There are open source options such as Zen Cart, OS Commerce, and others.
 And, there are e-commerce template sites such as Big Cartel, 3DCart, Shopify and more.
-Some online galleries, such as FineArtAmerica.com have widgets that you can use to embed its shopping cart directly into your site or blog.
+Shopify seems to have taken the top spot among shopping cart platforms.
+In addition to ArtStroreFronts and FASO mentioned about, some online galleries, such as FineArtAmerica.com have widgets that you can use to embed a shopping cart directly into your site or blog.

 Inventory Management Software